“There is a better way.”

 “The two rankings don’t work.”
 Miley agreed.
 “Statisticians thought it work, but it didn’t.
 You can’t have people driving the thing that haven’t played tennis.”

 Statistics only tell a very limited and sheltered view of tennis as a whole.
-As nice as I’m sure the ITF board is, people who haven’t been involved in tennis cannot and should not be making decisions about tennis, as Miley said.
 Sometimes, of course, statistics are great.
 However, it’s clear that there isn’t enough tennis knowledge at the top of the ITF.

 David Haggerty does have tennis expertise (he played college tennis in the United States and was on the satellite tour, among other things.)
 However, perhaps he hasn’t been on the ground enough at tennis events – or maybe his ideas simply don’t work for something like the ITF Tour.
 Either way, it’s clear that Haggerty and the board’s ideas are failing, and they haven’t been willing to simply admit that they messed up and work to make major improvements.
 Whatever the case, it seems obvious that the time for a new leader is now.